Table of Contents

 13. Museum of Contemporary Art

 Opposite the Fortress on the other side of the Danube, the Museum of Contemporary Art is one of the best places to visit in New Belgrade.
 From the minute you see the arty exterior of the building, the experience begins.
 Inside, you’ll find contemporary paintings, sculptures and other visual exhibitions.

 During my visit, I tried to interpret the various quirky exhibitions like this giant house by Erwin Wurm.
-Named the ‘Fat House’, it apparently mirrors the moral obesity of the Western World.
+Named the ‘Fat House’, it apparently mirrors the moral obesity of the Western World, something I’m not sure Serbia considers itself part of.
 Yikes.
 There are permanent and temporary exhibitions that you can research before visiting on the website.

 Entry fee: 600 Dinar (€5).

 Getting there: Since it’s a 30-minute walk from the city centre, catch a bus across the bridge or call a taxi with the CAR:GO app for around €5.